jhu-library-applications/catalyst-ansible/README.md

 Register the key on https://github.com/jhu-sheridan-libraries/blacklight-rails/settings/keys

-## deployment
+## Deployment

-The usually tasks of catalyst deployment is to deploy the blacklight-rails app.
+The usual tasks of catalyst deployment is to deploy the blacklight-rails app.

 ### Deploy blacklight-rails

 To deploy the blacklight app, run the commands list below.
 Replace `<branch_or_tag_name_or_commit_hash>` with a release tag, or a branch name.
 For example, you may use `v1.4.14`, `master`, or `hotfix/v1.4.11`.

+You will be prompted to enter a BECOME password.
+This will be your JHED password.

 * To catalyst-prod.library.jhu.edu